 Well, a friend started calling me Freddegredde for some reason, most likely because Fredde (the name everyone calls me in Sweden) rhymes with grädde (which means cream, the FOOD cream, nothing else).
 So, it basically means Freddie Cream, hehe.
 It’s just a unique name that is uncool in a mature way, so to speak!

-Hmmm, do I really want to reveal my age? :D You’ll have to ask me in the chatroom!
+Hmmm, do I really want to reveal my age? :D You’ll have to ask me in Discord!

 Oh, hmm..
 When I was a kid, it was probably Ducktales.
 I liked adventure and some connected episodes were epic!
 I was probably 10…